pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- ExpectInTestToMatch annotation to include support for other properties in response object
 - Test deliveredTimestamp to be either null or value depending on delivery status field
 - Class spread operator support in parsing class files class Jee {